 In a utilitarian framework, one should maximize the total sum of individual utilities.
 Let us compare a world, called NP, in which only companies which do not profile exist, and a world called P in which only companies which profile exist.
-If an agent's utility depends exclusively on the money she gains and loses, the sums of expected utilities are the same in both worlds, if the insurance companies are assumed to simply redistribute the same total health costs.
-In other words, health profiling seems to raise no specifically utilitarian worries.4
+Assume first that the insurance companies simply redistribute the same total health costs, i.e. they make no profit and no loss on average - the risk is just shared among all agents.
+If an agent's utility depends exclusively on the money she gains and loses, the sums of expected utilities are the same in both worlds.
+In other words, profiling seems to raise no specifically utilitarian worries.
+And this conclusion can be generalized in the case companies do not simply redistribute the same total health costs, but charge a given amount for their running costs or their profits.